iamdanielv/utils/README.md

 ### 🎲 Random String Generator (`random-string.sh`)

 **Description:**
-Generates random hexadecimal strings with configurable:
+Generates one or more random hexadecimal strings with configurable:

+- Number of strings to generate (`-n`, default: 3)
-- Length (default: 5 characters)
+- Length of each string (`-l`, default: 5)
-- Output format options

 ### 🧾 Git Utilities (`git-utils.sh`)

 **Description:**
-Streamlines common Git workflows with:

-- Branch management shortcuts
-- Commit automation
-- Repository analysis tools
+Recursively performs Git commands on the current directory and all subdirectories that are Git repositories.

+- Check status of all repos (`-gs`)
+- Pull changes for all repos (`-gp`)
+- View all local and remote branches (`-gvb`)
+- Switch all repos to a specific branch (`-gb <branch>`)

 ### 🎨 Color Palette Viewer (`colors.sh`)